 Q. What's the biggest misconception about personal injury attorneys?

 A. There is a misconception that injury lawyers are money hungry and in the profession for themselves.
-At Chappell, Smith & Arden, we’re all about our clients and getting the best results for them.
+At Smith, Born, Leventis, Taylor & Vega, LLC, we're all about our clients and getting the best results for them.

 Q. Who is your favorite fictional attorney?